bburns/PyVoyager/README.md

 ----------------------------------------

 * Improve stabilization/centering routines - handle off-screen centers and crescents, use feature detection and alignment to add more stabilization
-* Improve color frame detection and rendering routines - borrow missing channels from previous frames, use all available channels, use more precise colors than rgb, increase color saturation, colorize target consistently, eg with a large reference view (eg nice blue neptune globe)
+* Improve color frame detection and rendering routines - borrow missing channels from previous frames, use all available channels, use more precise colors than rgb, increase color saturation, colorize target consistently, eg with a large reference view (eg nice blue neptune globe), add hand-annotation for alignment where necessary
 * Combine movie segments into single movie, adding audio
 * Host PNG images somewhere for download to make cross-platform - put on an Amazon s3 server
 * Build mosaics with hand-annotated information, include in movies